hapax/hapax.github.io/assets/teaching.md

 differentiable*, and a similar iterative construction for any single-kink curve gives a function with the same property.
 Some students will savour this pathological dessert, while others will not.
-The latter will not be alone; mathematician
-[Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for
-instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
+The latter will be in good company; mathematician [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".